aws-amplify/docs/docs/lib/datastore/conflict.md

 description: Learn more about how conflict resolution in DataStore is managed and how to configure it.
 ---

-When syncing with [AWS AppSync](https://aws.amazon.com/appsync/), DataStore updates from multiple clients will converge by tracking object versions and adhere to different conflict resolution strategies.
-The default strategy is called *"Auto Merge"* where GraphQL type information on an object is inspected at runtime to perform merge operations.
-You can read more about this behavior and alternatives such as *"Optimistic Concurrency"* control and *"Custom Lambda"* functions in the [AWS AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/conflict-detection-and-sync.html).
+If data synchronization is enabled via [AppSync](https://aws.amazon.com/appsync/), there can be different versions of the same object on the client and server.
+Multiple clients may have updated their respective copies of an object.
+DataStore will converge different object versions by applying conflict detection and resolution strategies.
+The default resolution is called *"Auto Merge"*.
+This strategy allows collections to grow, and prefers server-side versions of single-field data.
+Other strategies include *"Optimistic Concurrency"* control and *"Custom Lambda"* functions.
+For more information, see the [AWS AppSync documentation on conflict handling](https://docs.aws.amazon.com/appsync/latest/devguide/conflict-detection-and-sync.html).

 ## Custom conflict resolution

-To update the conflict resolution strategies navigate into your project from a terminal and run `amplify update api` choosing *Yes* when prompted to change the conflict detection and conflict resolution strategies:
+To select a different conflict resolution strategy, navigate into your project from a terminal and run `amplify update api`.
+Choose *Yes* when prompted to change the conflict detection and resolution strategies.

 ```console
 ?
 Please select from one of the below mentioned services: